 There are two ways to pay for sync relationships after your 14-day free trial ends.
-The first option is to subscribe from AWS or Azure, which enables you to pay-as-you-go or to pay annually.
+The first option is to subscribe from AWS or Azure to pay-as-you-go or to pay annually.
 The second option is to purchase licenses directly from NetApp.

 Subscribing to the Cloud Sync service from AWS or Azure enables you to pay at an hourly rate, or to pay annually.
 You can subscribe through either AWS or Azure, depending on where you want to be billed.

-With a pay-as-you-go subscription, the Cloud Sync service charges hourly based on the number of sync relationships that you create.
-For pricing details, go to the Cloud Sync service page.
+With an hourly pay-as-you-go subscription, you’re charged hourly based on the number of sync relationships that you create.

 Licenses from NetApp